Chakri25/PythonProjects/README.md

 It displays number of wrong words and ask you whether to store them in a file or not.
 It asks you the name of file and stores the wrong words in it for future use.

+#SnowMan_SnowWomen

+For this you need "turtle" module.
+This program contains number of classes like line, rectangle, circle, etc.
+This uses inheritance concepts.
+This program outputs a beautiful drawing of Snow Man and Snow Women.

 #iGoole Project
 For this you neew Urllib module in python